ChangemakerStudios/Papercut-SMTP/DOCKERHUB.md

 **Access the web UI at:** http://localhost:8080/webmail/

-Requests without the prefix continue to work, so proxies that strip the prefix before forwarding are also supported.
+Requests without the prefix continue to work, so proxies that strip the prefix before forwarding are also supported. **Note for prefix-stripping proxies:** if your proxy strips the prefix, it must also redirect the bare prefix (`/webmail` → `/webmail/`) itself — the app only sees `/` and cannot issue that redirect.
+Forwarding the full prefix (with `HttpPathPrefix` set) avoids this entirely.

 ### IPv6 Support